teraspora/fractagons/README.md

   VARIATIONS:

   Currently there are around 40 of these.
-The selected one is applied before (polygon-h).
+The selected one is applied before (polygon-j).
   Variation 0 (default) is the identity, equivalent to not applying any variation.
   Use the ! key, which toggles the value of (:reapply-vfunc state), to specify that the variation be also applied after (polygon-j).